+3.3.
 The Urtext Version

-There are eight separate typed manuscripts labelled "Urtext", one each for the Text, Workbook, Manual for Teachers, Use of Terms, Psychotherapy, Song of Prayer, Gifts of God and Special Messages.
-The word "Urtext" in this discussion refers to that entire collection.
+There are eight separate typed manuscripts labelled "Urtext" in the USCO 22 volume collection, one each for the Text, Workbook, Manual for Teachers, Use of Terms, Psychotherapy, Song of Prayer, Gifts of God and Special Messages.
+The word "Urtext" in this discussion refers to that entire specific collection.
 Some use Urtext to refer only to the Text volume.
 Some refer to this collection as "the typescript" but, since all the manuscripts except for the handwritten Notes are "typescripts" this causes more confusion than clarity.

-I suspect that the Scribes may indeed have only referred to the Text volume as an "urtext."
-However this material is categorized as "urtext" in the original and we've chosen to try to minimize confusion by not attempting to dream up yet another new name.
+I suspect that the Scribes did indeed only refer to the Text volume as an "urtext."
+However this material is labelled "urtext" in the 22 Volumes and we've chosen to try to minimize confusion by not attempting to dream up yet another new name.
 The only publication to include all of this material in both facsimile and e-text editions is the "Toolbox" edition (3c and 3d).
 The MPF editions all include cross-referencing based on the original scribal chapter and section divisions of the HLC.

-Seven of these Urtext volumes are widely, but not universally, considered "canonical" although the Special Messages are viewed as suspect by many.6 The Special Messages are not included as canonical but are included in the Scholar's Toolbox on disk as an interesting supplement.
+Seven of these Urtext volumes are widely, but not universally, considered "canonical" although the Special Messages are viewed as suspect by many6.
+The Special Messages are not included as canonical but are included as an interesting supplement.